Can You Mix Primer With Paint? This post has everything you need to know about mixing primer with paint, please read for

 On the other hand, a primer’s function is to ensure that the surface is ready to receive and hold the paint.
 Also, the formula helps you use fewer coats to deliver the desired finish.

 In addition, the primer and paint blend will not give you a shiny surface.
-The primer lowers the sheen of the blend, and so, if your goal was some luster, you will not get it.
+The primer lowers the blend’s sheen, so if your goal was some luster, you will not get it.

 For example, when you have a painted surface with proper priming, you can use the mixture for repainting purposes.

 Even so, it would be wise to avoid having such a mix.
 You are better off priming first, then painting the surface.
 It takes a lot of time but is sure worth it!

 You can mix Kilz primer with paint, but it is not recommended practice.
 The primer’s function is to prepare the surface for a paint coat, not to act as the topcoat.

 Also, Kilz primer mixed with paint does not seal, and a straight primer and primer blend.

 Besides, please remember that although you can mix two different primers or paints with a similar base, you will not get the best of either formula.

 Therefore, to maximize the unique abilities of each solution, use the paint and Kilz primer separately.

 Can I Use Two Different Types of Primer?